Work samples

 This is a true story that took place one evening by the river in Mullumbimby, NSW, Australia.

-In Christianity, Mary Magdalene has been portrayed as a devout follower of Jesus and was misidentified as a prostitute by a pope in 591AD, he conflated her with a "sinful woman" described in Luke's gospel.
-In Gnostic texts, she is depicted as Jesus' confidante who received more in depth esoteric knowledge from him than his other disciples did.
+In Christianity, Mary Magdalene has been portrayed as a devout follower of Jesus and was misidentified as a prostitute by a pope in 591AD, he had conflated her with a "sinful woman" described in Luke's gospel.
+In Gnostic texts, she is depicted as Jesus' confidante who received more in depth esoteric knowledge from him than his other disciples did, much to the chagrin of the male disciples.
 She played an important role as a transmitter of esoteric knowledge and embodied the divine feminine archetype, which of course challenged the patriarchal structure of Christianity.

 I had read part of “The Feminine Mystique” by Betty Friedan, admittedly not the whole thing because it was quite long, and decided that I did not care what people thought of me anymore.
 I do not care if people think my art, opinions, or ideas are eccentric or strange or “concerning.”
 Everything in this world is made up anyway.

-A cowboy friend of mine spoke of a cafe/bookstore in Woodburn, NSW, Australia called Hemlocks.
+A cowboy friend of mine spoke of a cafe/bookstore called Hemlocks in Woodburn, NSW, Australia.
 He used to work there and said the locals would come in to commune with each other and philosophize with the baristas.
 I’m in the interest of taking on any side quest these days so I made the trek down to Hemlocks.
-I ended up chatting with a Woodburn local named Darin who had lost his home to the floods.
+I ended up chatting with a Woodburn local named Darin who had lost his home to the floods in the area.
 He told me of the town’s experience with fires, covid, and flooding in that order.
-I told him that where I was living in California experienced that same string of hardships during the same time.
-We talked for 2 hours or so and he ended up inviting me to a poetry gathering at his friend’s house.
+I told him that where I had lived in California experienced that same string of hardships during the same time.
+We talked for 2 hours or so and he ended up inviting me to a poetry gathering at his friend’s house where I performed this poem.

 Travel